-Our research explores labour relations in the two shipyards Stocznia Gdynia (Poland) and Uljanik in Pula (Croatia) from the late 1970s to the accession of Poland and Croatia respectively to the European Union.
-The focus on conrete industrial sites, where we can trace in detail the changes to labor relations and milieu composition, allows to explain transformation „from below”.
-We suggest that transformation began already a decade before the the end of communist rule and that it did continued until recently.
+Our research explores labor relations in the two shipyards Stocznia Gdynia (Poland) and Uljanik in Pula (Croatia) from the late 1970s to the accession of Poland and Croatia to the European Union.
+The focus on concrete industrial sites, where we can trace in detail the changes to labor relations and milieu composition, allows us to explain transformation “from below”.
+We suggest that transformation began already a decade before the the end of communist rule and that it continued until recently.
 The project focuses on three levels of analysis:

-- workers and other employees groups in the company
+- workers and other employee groups in the company

 - social milieus shaped by the workplace but also by structures outside the factory gates

 - the shipbuilding companies as sites of the production of transformation.

 We intend to study the many paradoxes and ambiguities of transformation from a historical-anthropological and social history perspective.
 The emphasis is on the (self-) transformations of individuals and groups and on changing social relations.
 By focusing on workers and their interactions with managers, we will highlight the importance of everyday practices on the shop-floor for the outcomes of transformation.
 Workers’ strategies of accommodation, appropriation, and subversion are important elements in this social drama.
 For that we will also ask for the sources of social and cultural capital of these groups of actors.
 What, for example, was the consequence of the experience of workers’ mobilization by Solidarność in communist Poland for the repertoire of actions of workers in the 1990s?
 What role did the memory of workers’ self management in socialist Yugoslavia play for the (re)positioning of workers towards management and government in “Uljanik” in the 1980s and 1990s?
 What were the symbolic resources by which management and trade unions justified their claims?